Wolox/fastlane-mobile/README.md

 ```
 fastlane ios release_qa
 ```
-Run this before doing anything else
+Before doing anything else.

-Perform project configurations validations.

-After all the steps have completed succesfully, run this.
+After all the steps have completed succesfully.

-Remove all build artifacts created by fastlane to upload.

-If there was an error, run this.
+If there was an error.

-Remove all build artifacts created by fastlane to upload.

 New release to iTunes Connect for QA (Alpha).
 This lane will never update the version, only the build number.
 ### ios release_internal_appstore